 - Acts of violence

-Motor vehicle accidents are the number one cause of spinal cord injuries, accounting for 37.3 percent in the U.S. since 2015.
+Motor vehicle accidents are a leading cause of spinal cord injuries, accounting for 37.3 percent in the U.S. since 2015.
 Falls are the second-most common cause at 32 percent.

-Pursuing Maximum Compensation for Your Fresno Spinal Cord Injury
+Pursuing Compensation for Your Fresno Spinal Cord Injury

 Available damages may include: